-Our intern in the northeast, Daniel Salazar, is a busy man.
-In addition to attending school and working for Willy Phillips at Full Circle Crab Co, he spends one day a week providing valuable outreach for the federation to Latinos.
+One of our former northeast office interns, Daniel Salazar, is a busy man.
+In addition to attending school and working full time, he spent one day a week providing valuable outreach for the federation to Latinos.

-We provide Juntos youth with hands-on science experience and expose them to natural resource careers options they might not otherwise know.
+In past programs, we provided Juntos youth with hands-on science experiences and exposed them to natural resource careers they might not otherwise have known.
 Juntos members provide us volunteer labor, original ideas and lots of laughs.
-The partnership Daniel has started with the federation and the Juntos club from Columbia High School is titled ‘Together We Make a Difference’, or in Spanish, ‘Juntos Hacemos la Diferencia’.
+Daniel led a partnership with the federation and the Juntos club from Columbia High School through a project titled ‘Together We Make a Difference’, or in Spanish, ‘Juntos Hacemos la Diferencia’.

 After building a list of the interested participants, the project team worked on prioritizing which resident or business would benefit the most from implementing these LID methods.
-After checking the budget, it was confirmed that it will be feasible to install an LID method on all the sites of each interested participant.
-The club members will come back later in the spring to complete the installations.
+After checking the budget, it was confirmed that it would be feasible to install an LID method on all the sites of each interested participant.

 As a part of the “Juntos Hacemos la Diferencia” or “Together We Make a Difference” collaboration, Daniel Salazar, N.C.
 Coastal Federation’s Northeast office intern invited the local Juntos group to Dare County and introduced them to some new Low Impact Development (LID) methods.